 by Luke Wayne

 While the Bible never uses the word "abortion," it clearly lays out a set of foundational ethical principles that identify abortion as murder.
 The earliest groups of Christians and Jews unanimously agreed on this understanding, as have Christians throughout the ages (see HERE and HERE).
-Yet, in relatively recent times, pro-abortion advocates have tried to find support for their position within the pages of Scripture.
+Yet, in recent times, pro-abortion advocates have tried to find support for their position in Scripture.
 One of the most common of these is the "test for adultery" in Numbers 5:11-31.

 This lengthy passage, which takes up most of the fifth chapter in Numbers, is focused on what should legally be done in a situation where a husband suspects his wife of sexual infidelity but has no witnesses to prove it (Numbers 5:11-14).
 The husband and wife were to come before the priest with a grain offering (Numbers 5:15), and the woman was to be presented "before the Lord" at the tabernacle, (Numbers 5:16).